 GEA vaculiq Vacuum Spiral Filter – the perfect solution for high-viscosity and pure juices

-When it comes to smoothies, customers often have problems with turbidity stability; extracted juices and strained fruit components need to be stabilized, normally via complex homogenization procedures.
-The GEA vaculiq skid however, overcomes this challenge, producing high-viscosity products through flexible sieve inserts, which means the pulp-serum matrix remains stable eliminating the need for homogenization.
+When it comes to smoothies, customers often have problems with turbidity stability; extracted juices and strained fruit components need to be stabilized.
+The GEA vaculiq skid however, overcomes this challenge, producing high-viscosity products through flexible sieve inserts, which means the pulp-serum matrix remains stable.

 The GEA vaculiq Vacuum Spiral Filter is suitable for nearly all fruits and vegetables, achieving premium juice quality given the gentle separation technique which occurs in an environment without oxygen, with maximum retention of vitamins and other plant metabolites.
 Brau Beviale visitors are welcome to meet GEA experts at the GEA booth in Hall 7/7-600 to discuss their needs and to find out more about having their products tested with a vaculiq unit at GEA’s Process Test Center in Oelde, Germany.